locxter/jgswpzzlbt/README.md

 ## Overview

 > This project is **DEPRECATED**, therefore might not be on par with my current coding standards and will not receive any updates now or in the future.
-Please use my [next generation rewrite (jgswpzzlbt-ng)](https://github.com/locxter/jgswpzzlbt-ng) instead.

 ![Overview image](overview.png)